LAMP SAUNAS VERSUS FAR INFRARED SAUNAS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Here the some major differences between the near and the far infrared types of designs.
+Here the some major differences between the lamp saunas and the far infrared types of designs.

 All electrically-powered saunas emit a small quantity of electromagnetic radiation due to their 110-volt wiring.
 This cannot be avoided, but is not a problem with saunas, since house wiring is everywhere in the home.